14. (tie) Illinois

 The one they call the Grand Canyon State — which also is known for its Wild West history, college football's Fiesta Bowl and "dry heat" — has been steadily pushing up its minimum wage under a ballot measure voters approved in 2016.

-A New Year's hike tied to the rising cost of living delivers a $12.15 minimum wage for 2021, up a few pennies from $12 last year.
+A New Year's hike tied to the rising cost of living delivered a $12.15 minimum wage for 2021, up a few pennies from $12 last year.

 A local ballot initiative in 2016 gave the city of Flagstaff, Arizona, its very own minimum wage.
 The minimum there jumped to $15 an hour on Jan.
 1, 2021.

-If your low wages haven't been enough to see you safely through the pandemic, you might have racked up a hefty amount of credit card debt.
+If your low wages weren't enough to see you safely through the pandemic, you might have racked up a hefty amount of credit card debt.
 Those sky-high interest rates will only make matters worse over time, so consider rolling all your balances into one, low-interest consolidation loan.

 Minimum wage: $12.32 per hour